 Why Invest in Gold with CAPEX?

-- All markets in one place: More than 2.100 instruments enable you to stay active on the global markets with a CAPEX account.
-Choose from a wide range of CFDs on gold assets and other popular instruments (Indices, Forex, Cryptocurrencies).
+More than 2.100 instruments enable you to stay active on the global markets with a CAPEX account.
+Choose from a wide range of derivatives on gold assets and other popular instruments.

-- Trading on margin: Providing trading on margin (1:20 for Gold Spot and 5:1 for Gold Stocks and Gold ETFs), CAPEX gives you access to the hottest gold assets with the help of CFDs.
+Providing trading on margin (1:20 for Gold Spot and 5:1 for Gold Stocks and Gold ETFs), CAPEX gives you access to the hottest gold assets with the help of leverage.

-- Ownership: With CAPEX Invest you get access to 10 major stock exchanges and 5.000+ stocks and ETFs to buy.
+With CAPEX Invest you get access to 10 major stock exchanges and 5.000+ stocks and ETFs to buy, including the SPDR Gold Shares ETF (#GLD) track the spot price of gold bullion and hold 100% physical gold assets in HSBC's vault in London.

-- All-round trading analysis: The browser-based platform allows traders to shape their market analysis and forecasts with sleek technical indicators.
-CAPEX provides live market updates and various chart formats, available on desktop, iOS, and Android.
+The browser-based platform allows traders to shape their market analysis and forecasts with sleek technical indicators.
+CAPEX provides live market updates and various chart formats, available on desktop, iOS, a

 When investing in gold, first ask yourself whether you want to track the price of gold or whether you would prefer to have exposure to gold-related companies.
 Gold mining stocks and gold mining funds provide exposure to the value of gold companies, not directly to the gold price.
 The other options discussed aim to track the price of gold.
 Once you have decided, weigh the pros and cons of the various available options, and start investing in gold.